-Sweets | Vintage Indonesian Wooden Container with Lid
+Sweets | Vintage Indonesian Wooden Container

-This piece may stir personal memories—perhaps of a beloved grandparent’s sweet jar, brought out for family gatherings or offered as a reward for patience.
+This piece may recall personal memories—perhaps of a beloved grandparent’s sweet jar, brought out for family gatherings or offered as a reward for patience.
 Its presence carries that same gentle spirit and makes it an evocative object for the home.

-This piece may stir personal memories—perhaps of a beloved grandparent’s sweet jar, brought out for family gatherings or offered as a reward for patience.
+This piece may recall personal memories—perhaps of a beloved grandparent’s sweet jar, brought out for family gatherings or offered as a reward for patience.
 Its presence carries that same gentle spirit and makes it an evocative object for the home.

-This piece may stir personal memories—perhaps of a beloved grandparent’s sweet jar, brought out for family gatherings or offered as a reward for patience.
+This piece may recall personal memories—perhaps of a beloved grandparent’s sweet jar, brought out for family gatherings or offered as a reward for patience.
 Its presence carries that same gentle spirit and makes it an evocative object for the home.

 Date: Unknown